proffapt/pomo/README.md

     ```bash
     pd 20 3 10 4
     ```
-* 20 minutes of focus time, 3 minutes of break time, 10 minutes of long break and 4 cicles of focus until long break.
-Disable Minecract and Cheese during focus time.
+* 20 minutes of focus time, 3 minutes of break time, 10 minutes of long break and 4 cycles of focus until long break.
+Disable Minecraft and Cheese during focus time.
 You need to enter the name of the apps you would use to start it through the terminal.(separated by commas)
     ```bash
     pd 20 3 10 4 minecraft,cheese
     ```